 Managing the project

-Everyone tasked with delivering the program must be aware of the number of workstreams the project is made up of, how progress will be measured and reporting mechanism.
+Everyone tasked with delivering the program must be aware of the number of workstreams the project is made up of, how progress will be measured and the reporting mechanism.
 The executive leading the project and/or team leader of the special projects team will have oversight, but the success of the transformation will ultimately depend on the efforts and commitment of everyone involved.

 As mentioned previously, few organizations have the internal capability to deliver business transformation.
 Therefore, they engage external consultants with a strong background of advising on or leading similar transformations.
 These ‘interim executives’ can move the transformation forward more smoothly and in adherence to the planned timelines than if the organization were to pursue implementation with only internal resources.
 A mixed team of internal and external talent can provide the capabilities and perspectives needed to realize the desired outcomes from the transformation plan.